OmniFlux Programming Language Reference Manual ๐

 - Date & Time: Procedural time and date components:

-time(): Returns the current Unix timestamp in seconds.dateyear(ts): Returns the year of the given Unix timestampts(or the current year iftsis not provided).datemonth(ts): Returns the month (1-12) of the given Unix timestampts.dateday(ts): Returns the day of the month (1-31) of the given Unix timestampts.datehour(ts): Returns the hour (0-23) of the given Unix timestampts.dateminute(ts): Returns the minute (0-59) of the given Unix timestampts.datesecond(ts): Returns the second (0-59) of the given Unix timestampts.dateweekday(ts, format?): Returns the day of the week for the given Unix timestampts(or the current day iftsis not provided).
+time(): Returns the current Unix timestamp in seconds.microtime(getAsFloat?)(alsomicro_time): Returns the current Unix timestamp as a high-precision float in seconds (default) or a PHP-style string ifgetAsFloatisfalse.
+Useful for performance profiling.dateyear(ts): Returns the year of the given Unix timestampts(or the current year iftsis not provided).datemonth(ts): Returns the month (1-12) of the given Unix timestampts.dateday(ts): Returns the day of the month (1-31) of the given Unix timestampts.datehour(ts): Returns the hour (0-23) of the given Unix timestampts.dateminute(ts): Returns the minute (0-59) of the given Unix timestampts.datesecond(ts): Returns the second (0-59) of the given Unix timestampts.dateweekday(ts, format?): Returns the day of the week for the given Unix timestampts(or the current day iftsis not provided).
 Theformatparameter is optional and defaults to"number"(returning0-6where Sunday is0).
 Alternatively, passing"short"or"text"returns a 3-letter day abbreviation (e.g.,"Sun","Mon").

 - Web & HTTP Utilities: Native HTTP helpers: